mitch-nz/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 ```
 Bridge hue:bridge:1 [ ipAddress="192.168.0.64" ]

+// Alternatively use the ID of the hub, it will appear in the log via the auto discovery, using the ID will stop the auto discovery continually finding and adding the bridge to the Paper UI inbox
+Bridge hue:bridge:0017999908a6 [ ipAddress="192.168.0.64" ]
 ```

 A user to authenticate against the Hue bridge is automatically generated.
 Please note that the generated user name cannot be written automatically to the .thing file, and has to be set manually.
 The generated user name can be found in the log files after pressing the authentication button on the bridge.